VenugopalBhatia/antivax_sa/README.md

 # antivax_sa

-* Analyzing the Sentiment of tweets related to vaccines and vaccination using a custom dataset.
+* Topic Modelling, Sentiment/Intent Analysis and Classification of tweets related to vaccines and vaccination using a custom aggregated dataset.
 * Using Hyperopt to employ various SMBO algorithms for Hyperparameter optimization of various ML classifiers.